0x7878/Github-Bootcamp/README.md

-# GitHub Bootcamp - Workshop SMALL CHANGE
+# GitHub Bootcamp - Workshop

 Repo for the `GitHub Bootcamp` 1-day Workshop from @wulfland.